Jacob-Chmura/Jacob-Chmura.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Moto.
-Etc.
+subtitle: <em>Machine Learning Engineer</em>

 profile:
   align: left
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  address: >
+  address: Toronto, Canada

 news: false # includes a list of news items
 latest_posts: false # includes a list of the newest posts